kristinaleilani/kristinaleilani.github.io/_posts/2022-01-01-Committees.md

 ### Minorities in Shark Sciences (MISS)

-Since 2020, I've been part of the [MISS community](https://www.misselasmo.org/) which strives to promote DEI among shark scientists, increase visibility of gender minorities of color in shark science, and share resources, advice, and opportunities between scientists of all levels.
+Since 2020, I've been part of the [MISS community](https://www.misselasmo.org/) which strives to promote DEI in shark science, and support a network for gender minorities of color to share resources, advice, and opportunities between scientists of all levels.